-The rapid ideation and appraisal process should identify, assess and prioritize potential infrastructure solutions capable of delivering transformative outcomes.
+The rapid ideation and appraisal process, often referred to as a sprint, should identify, assess and prioritize potential infrastructure solutions capable of delivering transformative outcomes.

 Key messages in the third paper:

 By placing infrastructure at the forefront of addressing rapid technological, climate and societal change, infrastructure can utilize new opportunities, for example new digital technologies enabling fast iterative design, new flex employment models and new digital communication for engaging stakeholders and communities, to deliver transformative outcomes.